open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

 A common response from the receiver of this event will be to examine the returned manifests to decide whether to issue an _invite_ to that agent.
-This _invite_ event would often be accompanied by the any _uuterance_ and _context_ events that were sent with the _getManifest_event, suitably re-addressed to the agent that is being invited.
+This _invite_ event would often be accompanied by the any _uuterance_ and _context_ events that were sent with the _getManifests_ event, suitably re-addressed to the agent that is being invited.

 If an agent receives any other event that it does not feel capable of servicing, it can also return a _publishManfests_ event as a recommendation to use the services of a different agent.
 This is a soft form of delegation.